opea-project/GenAIExamples/ChatQnA/benchmark/accuracy/README.md

 [MultiHop-RAG](https://arxiv.org/pdf/2401.15391): a QA dataset to evaluate retrieval and reasoning across documents with metadata in the RAG pipelines.
 It contains 2556 queries, with evidence for each query distributed across 2 to 4 documents.
 The queries also involve document metadata, reflecting complex scenarios commonly found in real-world RAG applications.

 ### Launch Service of RAG System
-Please refer to this [guide](https://github.com/opea-project/GenAIExamples/blob/main/ChatQnA/README.md) to launch the service of RAG system.
+Please refer to this [guide](https://github.com/opea-project/GenAIExamples/blob/main/ChatQnA/README.md) to launch the service of `ChatQnA`.

 ### Launch Service of LLM-as-a-Judge